Converse Attention Knowledge Transfer for Low-Resource Named Entity Recognition: Conclusion and Future Work

-In this paper, we seek to improve the performance of NER on low-resource languages by leveraging the well-trained English NER system.
-This is achieved by using a back attention network, which is a simple yet effective approach that can transfer the high-layer features in a pre-trained model from one language to another.
-Empirical experiments demonstrate that, for smaller datasets, the proposed approach can lead to significant improvements on the performance.
-This property is of great practical importance for low-resource languages.
-In addition, we have also studied the influence of different transfer matrices, which use different attention layers' value in the neural machine translation model.
-For future work, we would like to extend our method on other NLP tasks, e.g., relation extraction and coreference resolution.
+In this paper, we seek to improve the performance of low-resource NER by leveraging a pretrained high-resource English NER model.
+This is achieved by the proposed method, converse attention network (CAN).
+CAN aligns and transfers semantic features in a pretrained model of the high-resource language to low-resource languages.
+Extensive experiments empirically indicate that, CAN achieves consistent and significant performance improvements on multiple baseline models and datasets.
+This is of great practical importance for low-resource language datasets.
+For future work, we would like to extend the proposed method to other NLP tasks, e.g., relation extraction and coreference resolution.